 Senior cohousing is an innovative solution to meet the unique needs of an aging population.
 Aligning co-care practices to address emotional needs through a supportive community environment fosters stimulating environments for pro-active seniors.

-Cohousing aims to address the largest obstacles to aging gracefully, including isolating environments that instill loneliness and fear and over-sterilized, impersonal environments of nursing homes and elderly care facilities.
-Aging in community allows for a boost in interaction among seniors and offers an important safety net of social inclusion.
+Cohousing aims to address the largest obstacles to aging gracefully, including the isolating, over-sterilized, impersonal environments of nursing homes and elderly care facilities.
+Aging in community allows for a boost in social interaction among seniors and offers an important safety net of inclusion.

 "Extraordinarily appealing for us to be the kids!"

 "Graceful aging belongs to people who say to themselves: I’m going to age, I’m not going to stay the way I am now and I’m prepared for it."

 "We visited a couple of retirement places here, and it felt like a place you go to die, but Heartwood is definitely a place you go to live."

 There are more than 77 million boomers in the US, and by 2030, this demographic will represent an estimated 20% of the population

 Seek connections, not condominiums

 Interested in starting a senior cohousing community in your city?
 Proactivity is the first step!
 Email firstname.lastname@example.org or call 530-478-1970 to receive more information, or schedule a consultation with Katie McCamant.

 You can also learn more about senior-specific housing from our friends at SAGE Cohousing Advocates based in Portland, OR.